pelican-plugins/webassets/README.md

-… will tell [webassets][] to use `libsass` and `cssmin` to compile and minify the `css/style.scss` file in your theme, and save the compiled stylesheet as `css/style.min.css` in the output of your finished website, along with the `link` element like this in your webpage:
+… will tell [webassets][] to use `libsass` and `cssmin` to compile and minify the `css/style.scss` file in your theme, and save the compiled stylesheet as `css/style.min.css` in the output of your finished website, along with the `link` element like this in your web page:

 ```html+jinja
 <link href="{SITEURL}/{THEME_STATIC_DIR}/css/style.min.css?b3a7c807" rel="stylesheet">